 Only One Bowl for Preparation

-When done let rest for about 10 minutes.
+Remove from oven when done and let the meatloaf rest for 10 minutes before serving.
 Slice thereafter and plate.
 Serve with your favorite vegetables or salad.

 Best Side Dishes for This Recipe

 Looking for a side-kick?
-Here are some suggestions for a side dish for this pork roll:
+Here are some Italian recipes that work as a side dish for this American Italian Stuffed Meatloaf:

 Storing Leftovers

-Store leftovers refrigerated in an airtight container for a maximum of 4 days.
+Store leftovers refrigerated in an airtight container for 2-3 days.
 You can also freeze for later.
 When you are ready to eat leftovers, thaw out in the fridge for 24 hours and then warm up it up.

 Food Safety